AJolly/Parakeet-Writer/README.md

 PARAKEET-WRITER
 ===============

-A modification of Whisper-Writer that uses NVIDIA NeMo's Parakeet ASR models instead of OpenAI Whisper for speech-to-text transcription.
+A modification of Whisper-Writer that uses NVIDIA NeMo's Parakeet ASR model (V2) instead of OpenAI Whisper for speech-to-text transcription.

 OVERVIEW
 --------